I participated in NVIDIA Japan's NPN Partner Agentic AI Bootcamp.

 return [types.TextContent(type="text", text=str(arguments["a"] + arguments["b"]))]

-In the second half, the same tools are mounted on Starlette + Uvicorn and published over HTTP (Streamable HTTP).
-The rationale for the distinction—stdio for local development subprocesses, HTTP for production microservices—suddenly became crystal clear.
-Since the Challenge involves implementing an HTTP MCP server, having this structure in your head going in turns out to quietly pay dividends.
+In the second half, the same tools are placed on top of Starlette + Uvicorn and exposed via HTTP (Streamable HTTP).
+The reasoning behind the distinction — stdio for local development as a subprocess, HTTP for production microservices — suddenly became crystal clear.
+Since the Challenge involves implementing an HTTP MCP server, quietly getting this structure into your head here pays off later.

-Lab 4: Assembling LangGraph State / Node / Edge
+Lab 4: Building State / Node / Edge with LangGraph

 Lab 4 was the LangGraph section.
-Using StateGraph, it covered assembling State (a shared information bulletin board), Nodes (processing units), and Edges (connections), all the way through building a ReAct agent with tool calls.
+Using StateGraph, you build out State (a shared information bulletin board), Nodes (units of processing), and Edges (connections), and go all the way to creating a ReAct agent with tool calls.

-with_structured_output(Pydantic schema)to force LLM output into JSON, placing it at the entrance to an Intent Classifier - Passing
+• Forcing LLM output into JSON with with_structured_output(Pydantic schema) and placing it at the entrance of an Intent Classifier

-The way "what's the benefit of actually using LangGraph's interrupt?" becomes concretely understandable through the Challenge's refund flow (a step that confirms "are you sure you want to issue a refund?" with the user) shows how carefully the instructional design is layered.
-The explanation of State as a "bulletin board" really clicked for me, and I'm thinking of borrowing that analogy when explaining it in internal study sessions.
+The tutorial was thoughtfully staged so that "what's actually useful about seriously using LangGraph's interrupt" becomes concretely clear through the Challenge's refund flow (a step that asks the user "Are you sure you want a refund?").
+The explanation that uses "bulletin board" as a metaphor for State really clicked for me, and I'm considering borrowing it when explaining things at internal study sessions.

 Lab 5: Trying NeMo Agent Toolkit's YAML and Phoenix

 Lab 5 covered the operational features of NeMo Agent Toolkit (NAT).
-NAT is a layer above LangGraph that provides a set of features that come into play when operating agents in production: "tools, models, and Workflows can be swapped out via YAML," and "traces can be visualized in Phoenix (Arize)."
+NAT is a higher-level layer on top of LangGraph, providing a set of features that come into play when running agents in production — like "being able to swap tools, models, and Workflows in and out via YAML" and "visualizing traces with Phoenix (Arize)."

-Excerpting the tutorial's movie_workflow.yml, the structure looks like this:
+Excerpting from the tutorial's movie_workflow.yml, it has a structure like this:

 # Source: openhackathons-org/agentic-ai-bootcamp tutorial/jupyter_notebook/movie_workflow.yml